Khovanov homology via 1-tangle diagrams in the annulus

 The paper is organized as follows.
-In Section \ref{sec:vector-spaces}, we define several vector spaces and linear maps that we use throughout the paper.
-In Section \ref{sec:chain-annulus}, we show how to construct the chain complex $(C_{T^\pm},\partial_{T^\pm})$ from an oriented annular 1-tangle diagram $T$, and we sketch the proof of Theorem \ref{theorem:main-intro}.
-Our proof of Theorem \ref{theorem:main-intro} involves first reformulating the chain complex $(C_{T^\pm},\partial_{T^\pm})$ in terms of planar $m$-tangles in the disk.
-In Section \ref{sec:disk-tangles}, we discuss the relevant concepts involving such planar disk tangles.
-In Section \ref{sec:chain-disk}, we reformulate the chain complex $(C_{T^\pm},\partial_{T^\pm})$ in terms of planar disk tangles.
-In Sections \ref{sec:reduce-P}, \ref{sec:saddle-w}, and \ref{sec:saddle-c}, we describe the planar disk tangles and saddles that are obtained from resolving the (nonplanar) annular 1-tangle diagram $T$.
-In Sections \ref{sec:all-terms} and \ref{sec:only-terms} we combine the results of Sections \ref{sec:disk-tangles}--\ref{sec:saddle-c} to complete the proof of Theorem \ref{theorem:main-intro}.
-In Section \ref{sec:spectral-sequence}, we prove Theorem \ref{theorem:spectral-intro}.
-In Section \ref{sec:example}, we illustrate our results with an example.
+In Section \ref{sec:linear-maps}, we define vector spaces and linear maps that are used to construct the chain complex $(C_{T^\pm}, \partial_{T^\pm})$.
+In Section \ref{sec:chain-complex}, we explain how the chain complex $(C_{T^\pm}, \partial_{T^\pm})$ is constructed from the cube of resolutions of the tangle diagram $T$, and we use this chain complex to construct the spectral sequence described in Theorem \ref{theorem:spectral-intro}.
+In Section \ref{sec:example}, we illustrate our results using the example tangle diagram $T$ shown in Figure \ref{fig:example-T}.
+In Section \ref{sec:notation}, we introduce some notation that is useful for describing planar tangles and saddles.
+In Section \ref{sec:squares}, we express the differential $\partial_T^+$ in terms of commuting squares of saddles in the cube of resolutions of $T$.
+In Section \ref{sec:proof}, we outline the proof of Theorem \ref{theorem:main-intro}.
+In Sections \ref{sec:induced-chain-complex} -- \ref{sec:saddle-2}, as well as Appendices \ref{appendix:bigradings} and \ref{appendix:induced-saddles}, we fill in technical details needed to complete the proof.